Presented by Marurun, Racketboy, and BulletMagnet

 If you’ve played any of the other Star Soldier games, then you will know what else to expect with this title.
 It retains the gameplay of the series while streamlining in a few places.
 It’s a definite upgrade graphically from the previous two titles with some seriously impressive visuals for 1992 and the frame rate never slows down.
 All sound channels are used to their maximum effect and there’s even a killer voice sample after you encounter your first boss.

-From a gameplay perspective, there a handful of other ways that Soldier Blade stands out from previous shooters.
+From a gameplay perspective, there are a handful of other ways that Soldier Blade stands out from previous shooters.
 There are no one-hit kills, little memorization, gratuitous power-ups, bountiful extra lives, and infinite continues.
 Levels show great refinement and spectacular design; there are no walls to crash into or places where bullets are hard to distinguish from a busy background.
 Everything is straightforward with no attempts to frustrate or otherwise cheaply end the player’s experience.

 The mechanized enemies in Soldier Blade can also be dismantled piece by piece and their subsequent attacks and patterns are affected accordingly.
 Aside from the pleasure of literally ripping the boss apart and seeing its attack change, it gives major fights a cool sense of progression and replayability.